rahul-kgupta/rahul-kgupta.github.io/index.md

 - April 2025: Paper titled "Forecast-Aided State Estimation in Unbalanced Distribution Networks Using Smart Meter Data under Limited Communication Bandwidth" accepted at 12th Bulk Power System Dynamics and Control Symposium IREP'2025, Sorrento, Italy.
 - March 2025: Paper titled "Optimizing Phase Allocation in Unbalanced Power Distribution Networks using a Linearized DistFlow Formulation" accepted at the 2025 IEEE PES General Meeting, Austin, TX, USA.
 - Febuary 2025: Article titled "Learning Power Flow Models and Constraints From Time-Synchronized Measurements: A Review" published in the Proceedings of the IEEE.
-- January 2025: Gave a talk on Dispatching Active Distribution Networks by Using Distributed Energy Resources at AGI SP25 Power Seminar Series [Recording](https://youtu.be/1Hfn6nO5sog?si=C5C1L4EWDF_KBr8V).
+- January 2025: Gave a talk on Dispatching Active Distribution Networks by Using Distributed Energy Resources at AGI SP25 Power Seminar Series" [Recording](https://youtu.be/1Hfn6nO5sog?si=C5C1L4EWDF_KBr8V).
 - January 2025: Began teaching EE-485: Electric Energy Distribution Systems at Washington State University (WSU).
 - January 2025: Joined the Electrical Engineering and Computer Science (EECS) department at WSU as a Tenure-Track Assistant Professor.
 - December 2024: Published the paper "Grid-aware Scheduling and Control of Electric Vehicle Charging Stations for Dispatching Active Distribution Networks: Theory and Experimental Validation" in IEEE Transactions on Smart Grid.